 Updating reading lists and how the classics are taught

 Of course, updating the curriculum is a complex, challenging process, one that isn’t happening overnight.
 Teachers — of whom about 80 percent are white — must become familiar with new books, embrace new approaches to literature, drop old ones, and self-examine their personal biases and assumptions.
 Well-meaning teachers may believe that simply adding a novel by an author of color checks off the box, but they also need to think through how and why particular novels are taught and how they fit into the curriculum.

-And that is easier said than done.
-Teachers tend to teach the books they know and studied themselves as students, or have been handed down by other teachers at their school.
+Unfortunately, teachers tend to teach the books they know and studied themselves as students, or have been handed down by other teachers at their school.
 They may also feel reluctant or uncomfortable addressing their biases.
-Critics also fear that high school students will no longer study beloved classics, that the classics are being swapped out for “lesser” books or that the curriculum will become less challenging.
+Critics also fear that high school students will no longer study beloved classics, that “lesser” contemporary books will push out the classics, or that the curriculum will become less challenging.
 In an op-ed in the Wall Street Journal, Meghan Cox Gurdon cited a school that chose not to teach Homer’s Odyssey that year.
-“A sustained effort is under way to deny children access to literature,” she wrote.
+“A sustained effort is underway to deny children access to literature,” she wrote.